 Sharp-tailed grouse and prairie chicken hunters can voluntarily submit samples for study by the DNR.
 Ongoing research is assessing prairie grouse exposure to chemicals called neonicotinoids.
 These are pesticides that, once applied, can move throughout a plant.
 Neonicotinoids are commonly applied to seeds before planting.
 In the study, the DNR is assessing whether prairie grouse have been exposed to neonicotinoids by eating treated seeds, and other means.

 Submit tissue samples

-Samples should be stored frozen in a sealed plastic bag after harvest and can be dropped off at a local DNR wildlife office by appointment during regular business hours.
-Visit the DNR office locator to find a local office.
+Samples should be stored frozen in a sealed plastic bag after harvest and dropped off at a local DNR wildlife office by appointment during regular business hours.

 Ruffed grouse drumming